Hill Country Transit District

 Bus service in the Killeen–Temple metropolitan area, Texas, U.S.

 The Hill Country Transit District, branded as The HOP, is a public transit operator serving the Killeen–Temple metropolitan area.
-The HOP operates microtransit services in nine cities, four bus routes connecting the cities and rural demand-response service in three counties.
-The district also operates transit service within Fort Cavazos under the name Cavazos Connector.
+The HOP operates microtransit services in five urban cities, three rural cities, a commuter bus route connecting Belton, Copperas Cove, Harker Heights, Killeen, and Temple, and rural demand-response service in three counties.
+The district also operates transit service within Fort Hood under the name Cavazos Connector.

 The district is governed by a board of directors with a representative of each county and major city served and is a member of the Killeen Temple Metropolitan Planning Organization.
-Funding for the district comes from transit fares, the Federal Transit Administration, Texas Department of Transportation (TxDOT), contract revenue from Medicaid, and contributions from the counties and cities served.
+Funding for the district comes from transit fares, the Federal Transit Administration, Texas Department of Transportation (TxDOT), and contributions from the counties and cities served.

 Services

 Microtransit

-The HOP operates microtransit services in nine cities: Belton, Cameron, Copperas Cove, Gatesville, Harker Heights, Killeen, Lampasas, Salado, and Temple.
-Trips cost $4 and can be scheduled up to 14 days in advance, but they must stop and end in the same city (except for Killeen and Harker Heights, which allow for travel between each other).
+The HOP operates microtransit services in nine cities: Belton, Cameron, Copperas Cove, Gatesville, Harker Heights, Killeen, Rockdale, and Temple.
+Trips cost $2 and can be scheduled up to 14 days in advance, but they must stop and end in the same city.
+For trips that utilize the Connector Route to commute between cities, the fare is $4.

 Regional Commuter bus

-The HOP operates four Regional Commuter routes, which operate on weekdays on a fixed schedule.
-Routes are subdivided into Urban and Rural routes; Urban routes cost $2 per ride, while Rural routes cost $6 per ride.